onepiecefreak3/XtractQuery/FormatSpecification.md

 The instruction structure delcares one instruction in a function of the script.
 It declares the arguments used in this instruction, by giving the offset into the argument table and how many of them to read for this instruction.
-It writes the result into the stack value indexed by 'targetVariable' (see "Stack" in the script specification).
+It writes the result into the stack value indexed by 'targetVariable' (see "Variables").
 The logic to execute is defined by 'instructionType' (see "Instructions" in the script specification).

 | Datatype | Name |